 Private investment has also changed the face of Downtown West Dundee in recent years, bringing many of the historic commercial properties up to today's code compliant standards.
 A public/private partnership facilitated the complete interior and exterior renovation of the former bowling alley at 101 S First, which is now home to Around the Corner Candy, Shine Salon & Dry Bar and Pucci-Pirtle Law.

 The first property in recent years to see a major facelift, inside and out, was 102 W Main.
 This property was renovated to suit DreamCo Design back in 2012, and more recently sold to and inhabited by Trippots.
-Other significant private renovations have included: 109 and 111 W Main, now home to Grid 7 Properties and United Career Fairs and upper level residences; 101 W Main, now home to Bamboozels and Fusion Lounge; 96 W Main, now home to RocHaus; 124 W Main, now home to CRAFT Donuts + Coffee and 124 Lofts; 125-127 W Main, now home to Woodfire, with ongoing construction of upper level residence; 104-106 W Main, now home to Motl Accounting/Payroll Vault; and 205 W Main, now home to The Half Full Nest Vintage Market.
+Other significant private renovations have included: 109 and 111 W Main, now home to Grid 7 Properties and United Career Fairs and upper level residences; 101 W Main, now home to Bamboozels; 96 W Main, now home to RocHaus; 124 W Main, hom to 124 Lofts and previously to CRAFT Donuts + Coffee (closed March 2021); 125-127 W Main, now home to Woodfire, with ongoing construction of upper level residences; 104-106 W Main, now home to Motl Accounting/Payroll Vault; and 205 W Main, now home to The Half Full Nest Vintage Market.